Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Results

 \subsection{Increased Shape Bias}

-To further assess the inductive biases learned by our models, we evaluated shape versus texture preferences using the model-vs-human benchmark \cite{geirhos:2021}.
+To further assess the inductive biases, we evaluated shape versus texture preferences using the model-vs-human benchmark \citep{geirhos:2021}.
 This benchmark presents cue-conflict images in which shape and texture cues are intentionally mismatched, allowing for a direct comparison of classification strategies between models and human observers.

-Figure 7 displays the distribution of shape and texture decisions across object categories (these are the 7 categories in the cue-conflict dataset that coincide with STL10 classes).
-Models pretrained on line drawings and subsequently fine-tuned on color images demonstrate a pronounced shift toward shape-based decisions, as indicated by the clustering of yellow circles toward higher fractions of shape choices.
+Figure \ref{fig:shape_texture} displays the distribution of shape and texture decisions across object categories (these are the 7 categories in the cue-conflict dataset that coincide with STL10 classes).
+Models first trained on line drawings and subsequently adapted to color images demonstrate a pronounced shift toward shape-based decisions, as indicated by the clustering of yellow circles toward higher fractions of shape choices.
 In contrast, models trained only on natural images show a greater reliance on texture cues, with more blue circles distributed toward the texture-dominant end of the spectrum.
-This pattern suggests that line drawing pretraining encourages the model to prioritize global structural features over local textural information when resolving ambiguous visual input.
+This pattern suggests that an initial phase of learning on line drawings encourages the model to prioritize global structural features over local textural information when resolving ambiguous visual input.

-These results indicate that line drawing pretraining not only enhances classification performance and attention focus, but also aligns model decision-making more closely with human perceptual strategies.
+These results indicate that our structure-first approach not only enhances classification performance and attention focus, but also aligns model decision-making more closely with human perceptual strategies.
 This increased shape bias likely contributes to the improved robustness and generalization observed in downstream tasks, as models become less reliant on superficial texture cues and more attuned to the underlying structure of visual objects.